ZipZapCraftShack/TCM_JTD/_docs/CuttingToolMaterial.md

 - **Efficiency:** Allows higher feed rates and RPM, can run 3 to 5 times faster feed rates and Higher RPM than Cobalt tooling.

-## Our Recommendation
+## Our Recommendation For Beginners

-- If this is your first time using a CNC or Manual Mill we recommend you start with HSS tooling until you get used to using your machine and making chips.
-Specifically once you're comfortable homing/zeroing your machine, setting up your work-piece holding, and doing basic operations whether it be manual or CAM for CNC.
-It's best you break these cheap tools as you learn the basics/are making silly mistakes, then move onto carbide to be more efficient, skipping other tool materials all together.
+- **Starting Tools:** We recommend starting with HSS tooling when you're new to CNC or manual milling.
+This is because HSS is more forgiving of errors, which are common as you learn to home/zero your machine, set up work-piece holding, and perform basic operations.
-- If you have any level of confidence of not immediately crashing your tool into something or your work piece not flying across your shop, the sooner you switch to carbide tooling the better in our opinion.
+- **Progression:** Once you're comfortable with basic machining tasks and less likely to make costly mistakes, transitioning to carbide tools can significantly enhance your efficiency, skipping other tool materials all together.

  </details>